Learn how the Bridge Program applies to NYCE PPO, Large Group, and ASO plan members in 2026.

 Preauthorization will be required for the medical specialty drugs when they are administered in the following places of service (POS):

 Beginning Dec.
 22, 2025, providers may contact Prime using the information below to obtain preauthorization for select specialty drugs that fall under the medical benefit on or after Jan.
-1, 2026 from 8 a.m. to 6 p.m., Monday through Friday:
+1, 2026.
+For medical drug reviews from 8 a.m. to 6 p.m., Monday through Friday you may:

-Preauthorization for drugs and supportive agents issued by Express Scripts, CareContinuum, and Evolent before Dec.
+Preauthorization for drugs and supportive agents issued by Express Scripts and Evolent before Dec.
 31, 2025, are effective until the preauthorization end date.
 Subsequent preauthorization requests must be submitted to Prime Therapeutics.

 Prime will host web-based training sessions in December.
-Please hold the date and time that works best for you.
+Please choose a session that works best for you and register at one of the links below:

 EmblemHealth Revised Medical Policies: